Pre- and Post-Workout Nutrition Tips

 - Magnesium relays signals between the brain and body, improves memory and learning, helps maintain a healthy heartbeat and is involved with muscle contraction.
 Depression, weakness, high blood pressure and heart disease could be the effects of prolonged magnesium deficiencies.
 Some foods that have high levels of magnesium are pumpkin seeds, almonds, boiled spinach, cashews, peanuts, soy milk and black beans.

 - Sodium, like potassium, is important in the function of muscles and nerves, as well as balancing fluid levels.
+Those who exercise 30-60 minutes a day, five to seven days a week likely do not need to replenish sodium or other electrolytes.
+The dietary guidelines for sodium in the diet is likely enough to replace any sodium lost in the sweat, especially considering the average sodium intake of most Americans goes well beyond the recommended intake.
 Low sodium levels can lead to nausea, vomiting, difficulty concentrating, confusion, agitation and headaches.
 Foods that can help combat sodium loss following a workout are cottage cheese, vegetable juice, shrimp, pickles, canned beans, chicken broth, aged cheese, soy sauce and tomato sauce.

 - Post-Workout Bloating, Explained

 - How to Create Healthy Eating and Workout Habits